fluxcd/flux/site/annotations-tutorial.md

     --git-url=git@github.com:weaveworks/flux-get-started
 ```

-to point to your fork, e.g. if your Github Login is `baloothebear`, the line
+to point to your fork, e.g. if your GitHub Login is `baloothebear`, the line
 above should be

 ```yaml